-Frequent masking = the secret to good skin.
+Frequent masking is, indeed, the secret to good skin.

 I never used to get compliments about my complexion.
 I had combination skin and my nose was often dotted with blackheads – I used to get called Strawberry Nose!
 (Not cool.)
 In a bid to control what I assumed was greasy skin, I used pretty harsh and drying skincare products to strip my skin of oil.
 I thought that the squeaky clean feeling was good.

 It was only around four years ago when I developed a strong interest in Korean beauty and skincare that I started paying more attention to what I was using on my face.
 I learnt that all skin types need moisture, and sometimes skin gets oily precisely because it’s dehydrated.
 I gave my beauty shelf an overhaul and threw out all the salicylic acid and tea tree oil cleansers that I once thought were the only solution to my skin woes (disclaimer: they may work for some but were certainly too strong for me – my skin used to turn red and peel from the dryness!).

 (Also read: 18 Best Korean Face Masks For Clear, Dewy Skin)

 After switching to gentler products, my skin started clearing up and I didn’t get breakouts anymore.
 But the biggest change of all probably came when I discovered the wonderful world of face masks.

 Fast-forward to today, and I often get people asking me what I do to maintain my skin’s glow.
 The truth?
 I use a face mask every single day.
 I know, I know.
 The thought of masking so frequently probably sounds like a lot of work, and aren’t you supposed to limit face masks to just once or twice a week?
 I personally think there’s no hard and fast rule when it comes to masking, so long as you choose products suitable for your own skin type.